Oops! Did you file for bankruptcy? Do you feel you will not recover from it? Better said, do you want to boost your credit score?

 Chapter 13 Bankruptcy

 This bankruptcy will be displayed differently on your credit report.
 You must go through your reports.
 Both a completed bankruptcy and discharged debts will stay on your report for up to 7 years.
 A couple of debts in a chapter 13 bankruptcy may even outlive the bankruptcy itself.
-This is because of the nature of this bankruptcy.
+This is because of this bankruptcy.
 It takes about 3-5 years to pay off these debts.

 Chapter 7 Bankruptcy